art-emini/Reflex/plans.md

 - [x] Add RigidBody.hasShadow and RigidBody.selfShadow
 - [x] Add Shadow Class and Shadow.appendTo(RigidBody), check if rigidbody with .type
 - [ ] Add Particles class which creates and emits particles in one class
-- [ ] Add Background.wobble(intenstiy) to wobble/move over time slightly
+- [x] Add Background.wobble(intenstiy) to wobble/move over time slightly
-- [ ] Add Background.addForce(axis, force) to move the background
+- [x] Add Background.addForce(axis, force) to move the background
 - [x] Add Reflex.started to check if loop has started or not
 - [x] Add start msg
 - [x] Add othersAttached array
 - [x] Add attach() to attach an object to another
 - [x] Add detach() to detach an object from another
 - [x] Add this.type to say rigid body or anything else (for future plans)
+- [x] Fix sprite & background performance impact as draw creates new / DOM Nodes all the time
+- - [x] Fixes flashing effect for sprites and background

 # In between 1.0.0 -> 2.0.0

 - [ ] Add rect, round rect, and sprite collision detection and response
 - [ ] Add circle collision detection and response
+- [ ] Add global entity management
+- - [ ] Add support for all object classes, particles, and backgrounds
+- [ ] Add better ProximitySound

 # 2.0.0